 If Screw and EVO represented a pure version of the male-dominated white youth culture, the Rat had a few female editors and contributors who managed on occasion to shoehorn in a serious piece about abortion rights, street harassment, or pay for housework.
 These articles may have provided the only exposure that many male white lefties and hippies had to feminism, but the writers rarely criticized the rest of the paper’s content.
 Intentionally or not, the Rat embodied the possibility that women’s liberation could coexist with the sexual revolution.

-Scattered around Sal’s bedroom amid the rolling papers and record covers, it was as if the East Village newspapers were off-gassing this late-Sixties admixture of values and politics.
+Scattered around Sal’s bedroom amid the rolling papers and record covers, the East Village newspapers might have been off-gassing this late-Sixties admixture of values and politics.
 The vapor seeped into my fantasies and my self-presentation.
 I walked Brooklyn’s streets in thin Mexican blouses or white T-shirts without a bra, titillated by showing my pretty breasts yet incensed at any man who ogled them or expressed his appreciation.

 On his mattress on the floor, Sal rolled the joints and guided me without pressure into almost every sex act.
 Ravenous for touch, I was also touchingly naïve.
 In fact, I thought he’d invented cunnilingus—he was a genius of love.
 But I didn’t know how to have an orgasm or even that I was supposed to have one, and, in spite of Sal’s long and tender ministrations, I never did.
 Sunday evenings, having spent most of the weekend smoking pot and making love, I’d return to my parents’ house in Long Island to suffer a week of keening desire, high-pitched and constant as a tinnitus of the cells.
 I called this frustration love.